 When to Take It With a Grain of Salt

 Be cautious when the source is vague or the scale is unconventional.
-In practice, a 22 out of 25 from an informal blog post might not reflect rigorous testing.
-Which means look for details: who collected the data?
+In real terms, look for details: who collected the data?
+Consider this: was the rating based on a single experience or an aggregate?
 How many respondents were involved?
-Was the rating based on a single experience or an aggregate?
+On the flip side, a 22 out of 25 from an informal blog post might not reflect rigorous testing.
 If the answers are fuzzy, treat the number as a hint, not a verdict.

 FAQ